ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 Finally, you can check out the game by going [here](https://staging.manticoreplatform.com/games/b8efe9e824994eae963d618cdbcabbd1) and clicking on 'edit' to download a copy of the game to play around with yourself!

-_[NOTE(bret): Perhaps a Part 2 with more stuff like terrain, sound effects, more UI, etc?
-There were some great tutorials for Game Maker (before it lost the space) produced for the 7.0 version of the software.
-A lot of their tutorials were broken into parts, with part 1 usually being super bare bones, then each one adding features or polish.
-There were example files for each part.
-Could be something to consider doing for our tutorials as well :)]_

 _[NOTE(bret): Also, I still have them on a hard drive if we ever wanted to use them as reference materials.
 I still send them to people who are trying to get into game development because they really take you from "what am I doing, ahhh, confusing nightmare!" to "wow I know this entire software back and front", which is something that would be ideal to mimic within our own tutorials.]_